Manufacturing in Wales: Steel

 Metal ore refining is a long established industry in Wales.
 As of 2007, Corus had manufacturing facilities at Port Talbot, Llanwern, Newport, Trostre, Shotton, Ammanford, Pontardulais, Tafarnaubach and Caerphilly, although only the Port Talbot Steelworks remains as a major integrated steelmaking plant.

 The Indian steelmaker, TATA steel employs almost 7,000 across six steel working sites in Wales.
 The largest site Port Talbot which employs 4,000 workers, then Llanwern with over 1,000 workers followed by Shotton in Flintshire with 700.
 Around 650 workers are employed at Trostre, in Llanelli.
 Sites also exist at Newport and Caerphilly.

 Pro Steel Engineering is a steel specialist company based in Wales operating internationally.
 The company has delivered high-profile work, including collaborative projects such as the London Olympic Stadium Transformation and ICC Wales’ 22 tonne steel Welsh dragon.

 Tinplate and aluminium

 Nearly all the tinplate and much of the aluminium produced in the UK are made in Welsh plants.

 Construction

 JCB has a factory and shop in Wrexham which recently (2001) recruited 20 new workers.

 Oil refining

 Milford Haven now has only one remaining oil refinery:

+Pembroke refinery, also known as the Texaco oil refinery, has been operational in Pembrokeshire, Wales, UK since 1964.
+It is Pembroke Refinery capable of processing 220,000 barrels per day (bpd) of crude and 50,000bpd other feedstocks.